Deep Healing Ministries

 On many a Monday morning, pastors want to resign.
 Have you been there?
 Yet you rethink that and stay, but perhaps pull your foot off the throttle just a little.
 It’s not that you don’t care, but slide into a more comfortable place of complacency thinking “This is good enough.”
 That’s what the enemy wants.
 He knows you will likely not quit, so he’s happy to have you let up on your fierce commitment.
 Hang tough.
 Remember your calling!

-5. Prevent peace (and closeness with God), by busyness
+5. Prevent peace (intimacy with God), by busyness

 The peace of God is such a great gift, of course the enemy doesn’t want you to have it.
 And what better way to steal it from you than your work in ministry.
 Don’t let busyness crowd out your time with God, your family and some fun along the way.